[DISCLOSURE: Cards from our partners are mentioned below.]

 Drawbacks: After the first year, there’s a $95 annual fee.

-Rewards: 3% cash back on dining purchases and entertainment; 2% cash back on groceries; 1% cash back on other purchases.
+Rewards: 3% cash back on dining purchases and entertainment; 2% cash back at grocery stores; 1% cash back on other purchases.

 Sign-Up Bonus: $150 bonus cash if you spend $500 in the first three months.